shivanshdave/2020-432/projects/project1/README.md

         you’ll need to provide (and compare to Model Y) the specificity, sensitivity and PPV for Model Z using that prediction rule.
+      - you’ll also need to show the Nagelkerke R-square and C statistic from the `lrm` output.
 5.  **Validating the Models** the results of a validation comparison of the Nagelkerke R-square and the C statistic for the “augmented model” Z to the “main effects” model Y through the `validate`